vishalchovatiya/CPP_Templates/Smart pointer & why we need move constructors and move assignment?.md

 	return 0;
 }
 ```
+- Unlike std::unique_ptr, which uses a single pointer internally, std::shared_ptr uses two pointers internally.
+One pointer points at the resource being managed.
+The other points at a **"control block", which is a dynamically allocated object** that tracks of a bunch of stuff, including how many std::shared_ptr are pointing at the resource.
+- Here i have only used only single variable to keep track of current refernce pionting to resource for simplicity.
+Actual implementation is bit bulky for more feature & security purpose.

 ### Bit about move constructor & move assignment operator
 ##### When are the move constructor and move assignment called?
 - The move constructor and move assignment are called when those functions have been defined, and the argument for construction or assignment is an r-value.
 Most typically, this r-value will be a literal or temporary value.